Simo-dg/Inflation-forecasting/README.md

 Bayesian and Machine Learning Approach.
 Available at: https://github.com/Simo-dg/Inflation-forecasting
 ```
+### Note: This is a non-peer-reviewed research project.

 *This project demonstrates that in times of crisis, adaptive and uncertainty-aware models significantly outperform traditional static approaches for inflation forecasting.*